COLOMBIA DIGITAL NOMAD VISA: CHEAPEST IN THE WORLD

 So, if you happen to be, let’s say, a travel blogger, food blogger, adventure traveler, or expat-preneur your way may be to apply for a digital nomad visa in the country you currently are or plan to visit soon.

 The advantages of a digital nomad visa over some other types of visas offered by governments are that it presents a more flexible option for those who are interested in staying in a country but don’t know how long they may stay there.
-Generally, digital nomad visas are granted for a period of 6 months to 2 years and some offer an option to be extended.

 Why is Colombia the newest popular spot for digital nomads?

-In the past few years South America itself has become more and more popular as a travel destination, and not only that, but also as a living place for many foreigners who found their homes in it.
-And among Latin American countries, Colombia is definitely the hot spot paradise who is attracting more and more Digital Nomads.
+Over the past few years South America itself has become more and more popular as a travel destination, and not only that, but also as a living place for many foreigners who found their homes in it.

 The reasons as to why this is happening couldn’t be more obvious.